-Signing is a part of the Signicat product Signicat Signature.
-Electronic signing through an integration with Signicat is flexible regarding the choice of signing method, the desired features as well as the signing process as examples.
-The signing process can differ, as the process can be composed to either show the documents(s) first or require the signer to authenticate first.
-Both of the alternatives are described here.
-Either way, the pending document(s) for signing is presented in the Document presenter, an responsive presenter supporting all modern browsers and that is cross device supported.
-The signing results in a PAdES, an PDF consisting of all the gathered information through the signing process.
+Signing is a part of Signicat’s Signature product.
+Electronic signing of documents through an integration with Signicat is flexible regarding the choice of signing method, the desired features, as well as the signing process.
+The signing process can differ, as the process can be composed to either show the documents(s) first or to require the signer to authenticate first.
+Both alternatives are described here.
+Either way, the pending document(s) for signing are presented in the Document presenter, a responsive presenter supporting all modern browsers across devices.
+The signing results is a PAdES, a PDF consisting of all the gathered information through the signing process.
 More about the signing result can be found here.

 Third-party signing can be provided with the following methods: Norwegian BankID, Norwegian Buypass ID, Norwegian Commfides, Swedish BankID, Swedish Telia E-legitimation, Danish NemID, Estonian Estonian ID (EstEID) and Spanish DNIe.